Pompeo tells lawmakers the ‘tide is turning’ against China

 Pompeo was speaking before the Senate Foreign Relations Committee.

-Secretary of State Mike Pompeo told lawmakers Thursday that the “tide is turning” on China, as the U.S has led the push to ramp up international pressure on the communist regime on issues from property theft to international surveillance, to Chinese crackdown on freedoms in Hong Kong.
+Secretary of State Mike Pompeo told lawmakers Thursday that the “tide is turning” on China, as the U.S has led the push to ramp up international pressure on the communist regime on issues from property theft to international surveillance to the Chinese crackdown on freedoms in Hong Kong.

 “We see the Chinese Communist Party also for what it is: the central threat of our times.
 Our vigorous diplomacy has helped lead an international awakening to the threat of the CCP,” Pompeo said at a Senate Foreign Relations Committee hearing on the State Department's budget.
 “Senators, the tide is turning.”